alexsaunderswps/User-Guides/web_portal_map_marker_management_guide.md

 # WildXr Web Portal Map Marker Management Guide

 ## Purpose & Context
-This guide introduces the management of devices (headsets or computers) running the WildXR VR application via the WildXR Web Portal (Wildxr.org)
+This guide introduces the management of **Map Markers** (smaller collections of videos within a **Video Catalogue** that all share some common trait for organization (location, theme, species)).

 ## Prerequisites
 - Windows or Mac computer with internet access
 - An internet browser (WPS recommends Chrome)
 - A WildXR account with credentials *(may have been created by WPS staff)*
-- A **"Device"** - either a VR headset (Quest 2, Quest 3, or Quest 3s) or Computer - with the WildXR application installed
+- Coordinates for a Latitude and Longitude field (e.g. 12.345, -67.890)

 ## Quick Overview (for experienced users)
 1. Navigate to the Wildxr.org website
 2. Log In with your Username and Password *(may be provided by WPS staff)*
-3. Navigate to the Admin -> Devices page
+3. Navigate to the Map Markers page
-4. Edit an exisitng or Add a new Device
+4. Add a new or edit an existing Map Marker
-5. *If adding a new device - you will need to launch the WildXR application to generate a device id*
+5. Add videos to the Map Marker (optional)
-6. Verify the device settings
+6. Verify the Map Marker contents and position within the WildXR application

 ## Detailed Steps

-### Access Device Management page on Wildxr.org
+### Access Map Marker page on Wildxr.org

 1. **Navigate to WildXR web portal**
    - Open web browser and go to WildXR web portal